 (e) the reason capacity was committed; and

-(f) information as to whether or not all Resource Adequacy Resources and previously-designated ICPM Capacity were used first and, if not, why they were not.
+(f) information as to whether or not all Resource Adequacy Resources and previously-designated CPM Capacity were used first and, if not, why they were not.

-43.5.4 Board Of Governors Report
+43.6.4 Board Of Governors Report

-The CAISO will include in the operations report provided to the CAISO Governing Board at each board meeting a summary of ICPM costs.
+The CAISO will include in the operations report provided to the CAISO Governing Board at each board meeting a summary of CPM costs.

-43.6 Payments To Resources Designated Under The ICPM
+43.7 Payments To Resources Designated Under The CPM

-Within thirty (30) days of the effective date of this Section 43, Scheduling Coordinators for Eligible Capacity may submit to the CAISO an intention to be paid a monthly ICPM Capacity Payment under Section 43.6.1 or Section 43.6.2.
+Scheduling Coordinators for Eligible Capacity may submit to the CAISO an intention to be paid a monthly CPM Capacity Payment under Section 43.7.1 or Section 43.7.2.
 Scheduling Coordinators for Eligible Capacity will be able to change their selections annually within thirty (30) days of a CAISO Market Notice seeking such payment preferences.
-To the extent a Scheduling Coordinator for Eligible Capacity does not submit a selection to be compensated in accordance with Section 43.6.1, the Scheduling Coordinator shall be deemed to have selected to be paid on a resource-specific basis pursuant to Section 43.6.2, for purposes of the CAISO’s ICPM designation determinations.
+To the extent a Scheduling Coordinator for Eligible Capacity does not submit a selection to be compensated in accordance with Section 43.7.2, the Scheduling Coordinator shall be deemed to have selected to be paid on a resource-specific basis pursuant to Section 43.7.2, for purposes of the CAISO’s CPM designation determinations.

-43.6.1 Monthly ICPM Capacity Payment
+43.7.1 Monthly CPM Capacity Payment

-Scheduling Coordinators representing resources receiving payment under this Section 43.6.1 shall receive a monthly ICPM Capacity Payment for each month of ICPM designation equal to the product of the amount of their ICPM Capacity, the relevant ICPM Availability Factor, as determined in accordance with Appendix F, Schedule 6, a monthly shaping factor as set forth in Appendix F, Schedule 6, and a fixed ICPM Capacity price of $41/kW-year, so that the formula for determining the monthly ICPM Capacity Payment would be as follows:
+Scheduling Coordinators representing resources receiving payment under this Section 43.7.1 shall receive a monthly CPM Capacity Payment for each month of CPM designation equal to the product of the amount of their CPM Capacity, the relevant CPM Availability Factor for Forced Outages, as determined in accordance with Appendix F, Schedule 6, a monthly shaping factor as set forth in Appendix F, Schedule 6, a fixed CPM Capacity price of $55/kW-year and the CPM Availability Percentage for Maintenance Outages, so that the formula for determining the monthly CPM Capacity Payment would be as follows:

-(ICPM Capacity MW) x (ICPM Availability Factor) x (1/12 monthly shaping factor) x ($41/kW-year).
+(CPM Capacity MW) x (CPM Availability Factor for Forced Outages) x (1/12 monthly shaping factor) x ($55/kW-year) x CPM Availability Percentage for Maintenance Outages.

+The CPM Availability Percentage for Maintenance Outages is equal to the ratio of: (1) the sum of the CPM Capacity MW for each hour of the month across all hours of the month, where the actual capacity MW available to the CAISO, if less than the CPM Capacity MW, shall be substituted for CPM Capacity MW for each hour the resource is not available due to a Maintenance Outage or non-temperature-related ambient de-rates to (2) the product of CPM Capacity MW and the total hours in the month.

-The foregoing formula shall apply to all ICPM Capacity receiving monthly ICPM Capacity Payments under this Section 43.6.1 except for ICPM Capacity designated to respond to an ICPM Significant Event or an Exceptional Dispatch ICPM, in which case the monthly ICPM Capacity Payment shall be based proportionately on the actual number of days the resource was designated as ICPM Capacity during the month to the total number of days in the month.
+The foregoing formula shall apply to all CPM Capacity receiving monthly CPM Capacity Payments under this Section 43.7.1 except for CPM Capacity designated to respond to an CPM Significant Event or an Exceptional Dispatch CPM, in which case the monthly CPM Capacity Payment shall be based proportionately on the actual number of days the resource was designated as CPM Capacity during the month to the total number of days in the month.

-For purposes of ICPM designations, except for designations for ICPM Significant Events and Exceptional Dispatch ICPM, the ICPM Availability Factor shall be calculated as the ratio of: (1) the sum of the ICPM Capacity MW for each hour of the month across all hours of the month, where the actual capacity MW available to the CAISO, if less than the ICPM Capacity MW, shall be substituted for ICPM Capacity MW for each hour the resource is not available and is not on an authorized Outage, to (2) the product of ICPM Capacity MW and the total hours in the month.
+For purposes of CPM designations, except for designations for CPM Significant Events and Exceptional Dispatch CPM, the CPM Availability Factor for Forced Outages shall be calculated as the ratio of: (1) the sum of the CPM Capacity MW for each hour of the month across all hours of the month, where the actual capacity MW available to the CAISO, if less than the CPM Capacity MW, shall be substituted for CPM Capacity MW for each hour the resource is not available due to a Forced Outage or temperature-related ambient de-rate, to (2) the product of CPM Capacity MW and the total hours in the month.